 Change the Tone

 So, maybe we should change the tone of the dialogue.
 Rather than moaning about how tired and stressed and fed up we are, maybe we should be more positive.
+Maybe we should become teacher So, maybe we should change the tone of the dialogue.
+Rather than only relaying how tired and stressed and fed up we are, maybe we should focus on other areas.
 Maybe we should become teacher activists, or simply highlight the amazing things teachers achieve.
 The students who turned their lives around in our classrooms.
-The boy who discovered a love of Shakespeare.
+The pupil who discovered a love of Shakespeare.
+The boy who gained confidence in class.
 The girl who went on to be a groundbreaking scientist.
 And then, having established those great achievements, maybe we should ask questions.
 Did you know your son or daughter can be taught by an unqualified teacher in an academy?
 Did you know you can be penalised for not having a sufficiently curved comma in the SATs?
 Did you know that there are currently 35 students to one teacher in this class?